P-Felzer/EAGLE/ULPs/wedge shaped coils/README.md

 User Language Programs (ULP) are scripts that are run from within EAGLE to accomplish tasks that would be tedious to do by hand or have to be repeated frequently.

 ## Installation
-Place it anywhere and navigate to it via EAGLE or put it in the folder with all the other ULP inside the EAGLE installation in $EAGLE_INSTALL_DIRECTORY$\examples\ulps\examples
+Place the file "WedgeShapedCoils.ulp" anywhere and navigate to it via EAGLE or put it in the folder with all the other ULP inside the EAGLE installation in $EAGLE_INSTALL_DIRECTORY$\examples\ulps\examples

 ## Usage
 Launch the script inside EAGLE via the ULP Button.